Why Join RetroSynth Records?

 There’s nothing worse than working hard and putting countless hours into your music only to discover that it’s been uploaded to a piracy website.
 Not only does it affect the sales of your music, it makes it possible for others to then steal the music and use it as their own!

-RetroSynth / Symphonic works to stop this with an anti-piracy service they call Topple Track.
+RetroSynth / Symphonic works to stop piracy with an anti-piracy service they call Topple Track.
 It costs $7.99 per release per month and you can sign up as soon as you’ve submitted your release to RetroSynth / Symphonic.

 Once you’ve signed up RetroSynth / Symphonic will work to locate any instances of your music being uploaded illegally and make sure it is removed.
 According to their website they have a 99% removal rate, with 90% of those removals happening within 24 hours.

-Analytics & Reporting
+Analytics and Reporting

 Keeping track of the success of your music online is essential as you build your music career.
 The data you gather from sales and streaming statistics can be invaluable in learning about who is listening to your music.
+To that end, RetroSynth / Symphonic offers sales reports and analytics.

-Compilation Album
+Compilation Albums

 Let’s say you’ve already put out several releases with RetroSynth / Symphonic… What do you do if you want to follow up those releases with a compilation album?
 Normally you would have to start from scratch reassembling those tracks to put together a new album.
 However, RetroSynth / Symphonic offers a streamlined service to help you with this task!